View LEONA ODENTHAL's Obituary on post-gazette.com and share memories

 ODENTHAL LEONA MARIE

 Age 93, of Pittsburgh, on Friday, December 13, 2019.
-Beloved wife of the late Albert "Jack" Odenthal and Robert Kelley; daughter of the late Peter and Maria Schmitz; loving mother of William (Debbie) Odenthal, Janet (Fran) Sehn, Mary Claire, Mark Reilly and Gregory (Heidi) Odenthal; sister of Mildred Scannell, Edwin Schmitz.
-Grandmother of 13; and several great-grandchildren.
+Beloved wife of the late Albert "Jack" Odenthal and Robert Kelley.
+Daughter of the late Peter and Maria Schmitz; loving mother of William (Debbie) Odenthal, Janet (Fran) Sehn, Mary Claire( Mark) Reilly and Gregory (Heidi) Odenthal; sister of Mildred Scannell, Edwin Schmitz; grandmother of Melissa, Albin, David, Art, Melanie, Patrick, Stephanie, Nicole, Christopher, "C.J.", Rehmi and Shae; 17 great-grandchildren.
 Mom and Dad started their married life by opening the Duquesne Heights Hardware store.
-Eventually they converted it into the Cliffside Restaurant which they operated for 10 years.
-They then bought the Bigham Tavern which they ran for 10 years.
+Eventually they converted it into the Cliffside Restaurant which they operated for ten years.
+They then bought the Bigham Tavern which they ran for ten years.
 Mom continued to work in the restaurant business as a waitress where she enjoyed meeting and talking to the customers, many of whom became her regulars.
-Mom lived for her family—there was nothing she wouldn't have done for us.
+Mom lived for her family - there was nothing she wouldn't have done for us.
 After Dad passed, her grandchildren became the highlight of her life.
 Grandchildren and great-grandchildren always brought a huge smile to her face.
 Everyone is invited to join the family for a Mass of Christian Burial 10:30 a.m.
-FRIDAY in St. Louise de Marillac Church.
-Arrangements entrusted to WM.
-SLATER & SON INC., Mt.
-Washington. www.slaterfuneral.com
+FRIDAY in St. Louise de Marillac Church. www.slaterfuneral.com.